Seeking Full-length Jewish plays and musicals. Read more to submit.

 The JPP advances plays at all stages of development.
 We have worked with playwrights completing production drafts, but have a soft spot for plays that are still at the exploratory or idea stage.
 Nothing excites us more than helping a playwright discover their own Jewish play.

-Plays Submitted to OPEN and Other Programs: Senior JPP artistic staff and advisors will review non-Contest project submissions, submissions by agents and managers, and work by recent alumni of major graduate writing programs for consideration for other developmental opportunities, including:
+VETTING PROCESS: Plays will be reviewed on a rolling basis (this is NEW.
+There is NO set schedule for play review, acceptance or programs).
+Senior JPP artistic staff and advisors will review open submissions, submissions by agents and managers, and work by recent alumni of major graduate writing programs for consideration for other developmental opportunities, including:

 OPEN: Festival of New Jewish Theater at the 14th Street Y